particle-iot/docs/src/content/reference/ios.md

 Particle iOS Cloud SDK is available under the Apache License 2.0.
 See the [LICENSE file](https://github.com/spark/spark-sdk-ios/blob/master/LICENSE) for more info.

 ####Rebranding notice

 Spark has been recently rebranded as Particle.
 Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
 A new Cocoapod library will be published and current one will be depracated and point to the new one.
 This should not bother or affect your code.

-####Beta notice

-This SDK is still under development and is currently released as Beta, although tested, bugs and issues may be present, some code might require cleanups.

 ## Installation